Ghost Recon Breakpoint system requirements, settings, benchmarks, and performance analysis

 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Ghost Recon Breakpoint on a bunch of different AMD and Nvidia GPUs, multiple CPUs, and several laptops.
 See below for the full details, along with our Performance Analysis 101 article.
 Thanks, MSI!

 Ghost Recon Breakpoint's PC feature checklist is pretty typical of recent Ubisoft games.
-Resolution and aspect ratio support is good, you can adjust field of view and tweak 18 advanced graphics settings (or choose from one of five presets), and the only missing feature is mod support.
+Resolution and aspect ratio support is good, you can sort of adjust field of view (the range is a bit limited) and tweak 18 advanced graphics settings (or choose from one of five presets), and the only missing feature is mod support.
 But you weren't really expecting Ubisoft to embrace mods, were you?
 Not when it has such amazing microtransaction potential!
 I'm just waiting for Ubisoft to start including microtransactions for improved performance and settings options.
 (That's a joke, Ubisoft.
 No more MTX, please.)

 One final note before continuing is that Ghost Recon Breakpoint is officially promoted by AMD.
 It's part of AMD's Raise the Game bundle if you purchase a qualifying AMD graphics card right now.
 That means potentially the game may favor AMD hardware, and it also supports AMD's FidelityFX filter that improves image quality by undoing some of the blurriness introduced by temporal anti-aliasing.
 The good news is that FidelityFX is completely open, so you don't need an AMD GPU to enable the feature, and as we'll see in a moment, AMD doesn't seem to have much of a performance advantage over Nvidia—by which I mean that Nvidia's GPUs actually win nearly every meaningful match-up right now.